How to Make a Messaging App like WhatsApp, Telegram, Slack (Updated)

 A good starting point is that you are just starting and your customer base is small or is going to smaller for sometime.
 You aren’t expecting a billion messages to be exchanged on your chat platform.

-Challenges that should shape your chat app’s backend?
+Challenges that should shape your messaging app’s backend?

 So, let’s build a list of challenges that should shape your initial architecture at this stage: